As of August 7, 2021 – Updated Garden of Remembrance Protocols for Covid-19

-We are grateful that the Covid-19 pandemic is waning, and the vaccines are having a positive effect enabling the Garden of Remembrance Gan Zikaron Memorial Park to resume many of our practices to serve families and the community to the fullest.
+We are hopeful that the Covid-19 pandemic is waning and that the vaccines are having positive effects but the recent increase in cases caused by the new variant has triggered Montgomery County and surrounding areas to impose a mask requirement for indoor spaces.
 Following County, State and Federal Guidelines along with health authority advice and advisories, we have amended our guidelines.

-- In keeping with State and County guidelines, the limit on attendance at outdoor graveside funerals has been eliminated.
-Attendees are not required to wear masks outside although authorities recommend being socially distanced (six feet) from one another.
-Our Gazebo is now open for funerals and events.
+- There is currently no limit on attendance at outdoor graveside funerals.
+Unvaccinated attendees are encouraged to wear masks outside and be socially distanced (six feet) from one another.
+Our outdoor Gazebo is open for funerals.

 - Any kippot (yarmulkes) or handouts we distribute will not be collected back from guests.